-And so, really, it's the Settler participant and actor in that large theatre that's about Settler Canada that needs to hold himself or herself accountable in the context of what's going on with Indigenous people as well as in medical education.
-That's our intention when people exit the medical school that they have an ability to see themselves as actually providing good care and good care plus for Indigenous peoples that they'll engage with.
+And so, really, it's the Settler participant and actor in that large theatre that's about Settler Canada that needs to hold himself or herself accountable in the

-MS. FARIDA DEIF: Now, on the policing side, you know, there is quite a bit of training that happens, cross-cultural training, et cetera, that -- certainly that can be strengthened that -- you know, in many different ways depending on what police force we're talking about.
-But, really what we've seen is that Canada, as a whole, and certainly in the provinces where we've done work, has made very limited progress on -- to ensure that the police are accountable for their policing failures relating to Indigenous women and girls.
+6 MS. FARIDA DEIF: Now, on the policing side, you know, there is quite a bit of training that happens, 7 cross-cultural training, et cetera, that -- certainly that 8 9 can be strengthened that -- you know, in many different ways depending on what police force we're talking about.
+10 But, really what we've seen is that Canada, as a whole, and 11 certainly in the provinces where we've done work, has made 12 very limited progress on -- to ensure that the police are 13 accountable for their policing failures relating to 14 15 Indigenous women and girls.

-And so, there is very little accountability for policing failures, for police misconduct and abuse, for failing to support victims of violence adequately.
-And, the systems that are in place, I mean, there are certainly complaints mechanisms that are in place both for the RCMP and for the Municipal Police Services where, in theory, a member of the public who has suffered misconduct or abuse could file a complaint -- or negligence by the police could file a complaint through those two different mechanisms.
+And so, there is very little accountability 16 17 for policing failures, for police misconduct and abuse, for 18 failing to support victims of violence adequately.
+And, the systems that are in place, I mean, there are certainly 19 complaints mechanisms that are in place both for the RCMP 20 21 and for the Municipal Police Services where, in theory, a member of the public who has suffered misconduct or abuse 22 could file a complaint -- or negligence by the police could 23 24 file a complaint through those two different mechanisms.
+25 there's retaliation issues and fear of retaliation that 1 prevent Indigenous women from using those mechanisms; but 2 3 (2) those mechanisms really act as a, sort of, advisory 4 role.
+They can't, you know, in a way compel the police chiefs to really do anything, so they act as a, sort of, 5 6 advisory council.
+They make recommendations, but there's no way that they can compel the police chiefs to change a 7 policy or practice, et cetera, and so they don't really 8 9 have that level of authority, which is a problem.